pahopu/status_post_web/README.md

-# StatusPostWeb
+# A Simple Status Post Web

-This template should help get you started developing with Vue 3 in Vite.
+This file should help get you started running this repo with Vue 3 in Vite.

 ## Recommended IDE Setup